andrewharmellaw/skill-template/CONTRIBUTING.md

 ## Editing Existing Skill Content
 The simplest way to contribute is to edit the existing README.md files.
 This is the thing which when used in a Quest, ends up as a skill-page.
 To make an edit, find the README.md file you want to update in your forked copy, and click the "edit" pencil in the top right.
 Then follow the instructions above.

+## An Important Note on Names, Namespaces, and Versions
+If there is one aim for this project it is to make it easy for people to share their curated learning journeys in a way that is simple for others to use, contribute to, and adapt to their own needs.
+Central to achiving this are the following trinity of concepts:

+  * names
+  * namespaces
+  * versions

+Why central?
+Hold on, I'll get developer-technical for a moment.

+Say your friend and you both have a Quest or Skill.
+How can you tell if they are the same?
+You could start by looking at their _names_.
+Both are called "The Best Quest Ever".
+That sounds like they are the same.
+But you remember that we've encouraged people to take their own copies of Quests and Skills and make them their own (called "Forking").
+Has that happened?
+To find out, you can look at the _namespace_ of the Quest or Skill.
+That's made up of the two bits after the "github.com" in your browser address bar right now.

+This is why we're using the two complex things git and NPM.
+They help us manage all this version / namespace complexity, and let us get on with the real task of creating and maintaining all the Quests and Skills themselves.

+Versions are very important to us.
+Specifically we mean a number which uniquely identifies a specific version of your skill, and therefore differentiates it from